space-wizards/docs/src/en/space-station-14/round-flow/proposals/ninja.md

 ### Flavour Additions

 - The Space Ninja now comes with an adequately themed satchel, as well as a katana sheath.
+- The Space Ninja's pinpointer will now act as software for the brand new space ninja PDA instead of being its own gadget, the agent ID card will also be within the aforementioned device.
 - Equipping the space ninja helmet is now an instantaneous toggle action that comes with the space ninja suit.

 ### Ability Additions